reframe_it

 Is Your Mind an Ally or Enemy?
 Why PQ Matters for Leaders

-Leadership today is also defined by mental fitness—the ability to lead with clarity and resilience under pressure.
-Positive Intelligence (PQ) offers a science-backed framework to build that strength by reducing self-sabotage and boosting performance.
-Grounded in neuroscience, PQ helps leaders make better decisions, recover faster, and thrive in demanding environments.
-This post explains PQ, how Saboteurs hold you back, and how to strengthen your mindset and your team's.
+Effective leadership now requires mental fitness, the capacity to lead with clarity and resilience under pressure.
+Positive Intelligence (PQ) provides a science-based approach to reduce self-sabotage and enhance performance.
+Rooted in neuroscience, PQ enables leaders to make better decisions, recover quickly, and excel in challenging situations.
+This post outlines PQ, explains how Saboteurs limit your potential, and offers strategies to strengthen both your mindset and your teams'.